jayantaghoshal/happiness/tools/ci/sandbox-images/README.md

 #Manual steps:

+TODO: Automate these, right now not automated because they depend on timing, must be done after the services are installed and running.
+Jenkins is especially troublesome as it has an interactive setup wizard and downloads stuff from internet during installation.

 1. Create zuul gerrit user in gerrit web UI
    Add gerrit/zuul_id_rsa.pub as SSH key to this user
 2. Add "Verified" options to gerrit code review